California Concordia College: School life

 Proctors made their rounds in the morning to make sure beds were made and inspected rooms in the evening to ensure that students were in bed by 10:00 pm.
 Often after the proctors left a room at night, the room lights would go back on.
 Student might be racked if they failed to make their beds or did not make them neatly enough.

 Athletics

 California Concordia fielded baseball and basketball teams.
-The teams were known as the Cougars.
+The college teams were known as the Cougars while the high school teams were known as the Braves.